gavinlyonsrepo/ST7735_TFT_PICO/README.md

 **USER OPTION 0 SPI SPEED**

 Here the user can pass the SPI Bus freq in kiloHertz, Currently set to 8 Mhz.
-The SPI interface(spi0 spi1 etc) and whether they want software SPI or hardware SPI
+Max SPI speed on the PICO is 62.5Mhz.
+There is a file with SPI test results for the FPS tests in extra/doc folder.
+The SPI interface(spi0 spi1 etc).
+If users wants software just call this method without any arguments.

 **USER OPTION 1 GPIO**